orabitbol/SuperCom/README.md

-npm install
+npm install,
-And you're ready to go
+and you're ready to go